Trump Shooter Wasn’t a Member of Rifle Team and Wasn’t Bullied, School Says

 0:00

 “It has been reported that Thomas Crooks was a member of the Bethel Park High School rifle team or tried out for it but was dismissed due to poor performance or because the coach had character concerns.
-Thomas Crooks was never a member of the school’s rifle team and we have no record of him trying out,” the statement said.
+Thomas Crooks was never a member of the school’s rifle team and we have no record of him trying out,” the statement reads.

 No Motive Yet